ronabraham/appointmentdemo/README.md

 JAVA_HOME is the environment variable that must be set to run maven commands .
-Clone the Source Url and "cd" to appointmentdemo folder Based on dependencies added in pom.xml (jpa , h2, spring web) please execute a
-$maven update from the terminal
+Clone the Source Url and "cd" to appointmentdemo folder Based on dependencies added in pom.xml (jpa , h2, spring web) please execute a mvn clean install -U from the terminal
 $mvn spring-boot:run (or open the source in Spring / Eclipse and run the maven command from the menu

 The message appears in the terminal which should tell you the port number and wether the app has started.